wadahiro/coredns-amazondns/README.md

 * **soa** **RR** SOA record with [RFC 1035](https://tools.ietf.org/html/rfc1035#section-5) style.
 * **ns** **RR** NS record(s) with [RFC 1035](https://tools.ietf.org/html/rfc1035#section-5) style.
 * **nsa** **RR** A record(s) for the NS(s) with [RFC 1035](https://tools.ietf.org/html/rfc1035#section-5) style.
+  The IP address will be that of the EC2 instance on which CoreDNS is running with this plugin.
+  Note: You need to boot CoreDNS on an EC2 instance in the VPC because we can't access to Amazon DNS server from outside the VPC.

 ## Examples